code-by-matt/flowerpower/README.md

 2. L2 regularization is what I saw in Andrew's course, so I chose it out of familiarity.
 The precise difference in behavior between L1 regularization and L2 regularization remains a mystery to me.

 3. Why inverse?
 Nobody knows.

-4. I later realized that scikit-learn comes pre-packaged with the iris data set... but this was still a good exercise in data-wrangling for me!